-Saint George´s Day is the Catalan Valentines Day
+Saint George's Day is the Catalan Valentines Day

 Barceloneta beaches are artificial

-The sagrada Familia has taken longer to build than the Great Pyramids.
+The Sagrada Familia has taken longer to build than the Great Pyramids.

 By comparison, the great Pyramid of Giza in Egypt only took 20 years to build, with ancient tools.
+So far this basilica has taken around 200 hundred years to be constructed.

-What´s the real story behind the Columbus monument?
+What's the real story behind the Columbus monument?

 Other opinions say that he points towards India, the destination he was originally trying to reach via a new route when he bumped into America.
 Finally, another school of thought believes that the statue points out the route to Genoa, which many say is his hometown.